Residential Tenancy Act – Amendments

 HISTORY

-• August 28, 2025: Comprehensive proposed amendments to the RTA released for public consultation.
+• August 28, 2025: Comprehensive proposed amendments to the RTA released for public consultation, and online feedback form published for feedback.

 • September 10, 2024: Private Members Bill (PMB) consultation draft released by Brad Trivers to amend the RTA to allow landlords to increase the rent on vacant rental units.